-As elsewhere in Europe, castles are the quintessential symbol of Medieval Portugal: built for defence, but also for status, they had and still have, a deep impact on the psyche of everyone that comes across their imposing figure.
-These warriors of stone shaped the country’s landscape and helped in defending its territory since the establishment of the Portuguese Kingdom and throughout the Middle Ages.
-Their geographical location served a clear purpose of border defence during the continuous warfare of the Reconquista, with more fortresses being built as the centuries passed and the border between Christian and Muslim moved southwards.
+As elsewhere in Europe, castles are the quintessential symbol of Medieval Portugal.
+Built for defence, but also for status, they had and still have a deep impact on the psyche of those who come across their imposing appearance.
+Portugal’s castles shaped not only the the country’s landscape, they also played significant roles in determining the country’s history.
+From the establishment of the Portuguese Kingdom and throughout the Middle Ages they were key in defending the borders of one of Europe’s oldest countries.

 The Moorish towers and walls of São Jorge Castle in the historic centre of Lisbon.

-As elsewhere in Europe, castles are the quintessential symbol of Medieval Portugal: built for defence, but also for status, they had and continue to have, a deep impact on the psyche of everyone that comes across their imposing figure.
-These warriors of stone shaped the country’s landscape by defending its territory for centuries since the beginning of the kingdom and down through the Middle Ages.
-Scattered around the country, their geographical locations served a clear purpose of border defence during the continuous warfare of the Reconquista, first as the border between Christian and Muslim territories, and later, with hostilities against León and Castilla increasing, built in several lines of defence at the border with its neighbouring kingdom.
+Scattered throughout Portugal, the early castles around the country, their geographical locations served a clear purpose of border defence during the continuous warfare of the Reconquista, first as the border between Christian and Muslim territories, and later, with hostilities against León and Castilla increasing, built in several lines of defence at the border with its neighbouring kingdom.
 Progressively abandoned since mid-16th century with the arrival of fortifications better prepared for gun artillery, they still saw some fight during the 17th and 18th centuries before serving as storage depots, cattle shelters and even cemeteries.

 This constant reuse meant that, at the dawn of the 20th century, most were still in better shape than their European counterparts, especially in England or France.
 Nevertheless, some of the more ruined ones underwent extensive restoration works during the 1930s and 1940s.
 Rebuilt according to nationalistic ideals of the right-wing ‘Estado Novo’ regime, those reconstructions were generally fair of their original look, minor small details like misshaped melons or roofing once opened towers in some castles.
 Still, those reconstructions allowed Portugal to rescue its Medieval heritage and provide both academics and visitors, locals or foreigners, joy at the sight of these historical marvels, true symbols of such a popular Era.